A new fall means a new round of PJP’s Over/Under game.

 Haven’t played before?
 It’s easy.

-Every week, we’re going to post over/under “bets.”
-We will be tracking picks on the website so please register if you haven’t already.
+Every week, we’re going to post seven over/under “bets.”
+This year we will be tracking picks on the website so please register if you haven’t already.

 For the uninitiated, the standard over/under bet is on the total number of points in a game.
 Basically, a number is set that represents what someone has determined is a likely amount and you choose whether you think the total will be “over” the set number or “under.”
 Our over/unders will generally be a little more in-depth than simple “total points.”